GSA/14110s101h/pages/guidance.md

   <h2>2.2 Emerging Project Areas and Use Cases
   </h2>

   <p>As generative AI is used by more individuals and companies, new areas of experimentation and use cases emerge.
-Some of them have potential applications for the government to increase their own efficiencies, lower operating costs, and prevent and detect criminal activity against the government. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Some of them have potential applications for the government to increase their own efficiencies, lower operating costs, and prevent and detect criminal activity against the government.
   </p>

   <h4>Automated Documentation Policy Drafting